-This distinction isn’t just technical; but it impacts how you budget, manage suppliers, assess risk, and plan for the future.
-Treating both the same can lead to inefficiencies and missed opportunities.
+This distinction isn’t just technical, but it impacts how you budget, manage suppliers, assess risk, and plan for the future.
+While direct and indirect procurement may appear similar on the surface, treating both the same often leads to inefficiencies and missed opportunities.

 In this blog, we’ll break down the difference between direct and indirect procurement and why understanding both is key to building a smarter procurement strategy.